DarkGhostHunter/Larapoke/README.md

 #### Name

-Just the naming of the route.
-This way you can find the poke route in your app for whatever reason by its name.
+Name of the route.
+This way you can find the poke route in your app for whatever reason.

 ```php
 <?php